jhpyle/docassemble/_docs/docker.md

 * Doing [`docker stop`] is analogous to clicking "shut down" from the Windows "start" menu, waiting a certain number of seconds, and then unplugging the computer if it hasn't turned off yet.
+* Doing [`docker kill`] is analogous to unplugging your Windows computer while it is on, without clicking "shut down" from the Windows "start" menu.
 * Doing [`docker start`] is analogous to turning on a computer that already has Windows installed on it.
 * Doing [`docker exec`] is analogous to sitting down at your Windows